Sport-World Beach Games cancelled after Bali withdraws as host | Sports-Games

 The ANOC said the KOI had informed the body that the budget for the Games was not released by the Indonesian government.
 "While there have been challenges in the Games preparations, as at any major multi-sport event, ANOC had been regularly assured by the KOI that solutions would be found and the Games would go ahead as planned," it added.

+KOI chief Raja Sapta Oktohari told Reuters on Wednesday the budget for the event had not been disbursed and said it withdrew from hosting the event because "it would be too risky".
+Indonesia's sports minister Dito Ariotedjo on Wednesday expressed regret for the cancellation and said the budgeting process was long, adding 446 billion rupiah ($29.71 million) had been approved for the event but was still being reviewed by the finance ministry.

-Indonesia was stripped of the rights to hold Under-20 soccer World Cup
+A finance ministry spokesperson did not immediately respond to a request for comment.
+Indonesia was stripped of the rights to hold Under-20 soccer World Cup this year.

-this year.
-The decision was taken after the country's football federation (PSSI) said it had cancelled the draw because the governor of the largely Hindu island of Bali refused to host Israel's team.
+The decision was taken after the country's football federation (PSSI) said it had cancelled the draw because the governor of the largely Hindu island of Bali refused to host Israel's team. ($1 = 15,010.0000 rupiah)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)